galaxyproject/training-material/topics/de-novo-assembly/tutorials/genome-close-reopen/tutorial.md

 ![](../../images/genome-close-reopen-screenshots/3_primer_pair_options.png)

 > * Be sure to record the option that you have chosen to order and make a note in your sequence file where the expected amplicon and primers are located.
-A good formatting suggestion is shown here:
+A good formatting suggestion is shown here, where the highlighted regions represent where primers would bind and the underlined region is the expected amplicon:

 ![](../../images/genome-close-reopen-screenshots/4_sequence_file_format.png)